-To assess relationships between other potential drivers of denitrification in the environment, we explored correlations between complete denitrification (main text) and total denitrification and the denitrification ratio (Supplementary Material) and other environmental variables.
+To assess relationships between other potential drivers of denitrification in the environment, we explored correlations between complete denitrification, total denitrification and the denitrification ratio and other environmental variables.
 Unlike the associations investigated with the vegetation community, these variables were not estimated in all quadrats, due to resource constraints.
-Given available data, we were able to investigate relationships with aboveground live biomass, root biomass, and porewater and seawater nutrient contents.
-In addition, we were able to explore relationships with organic matter, particle size distribution, and bulk density.
+Given available data, we investigated relationships with aboveground live biomass, root biomass, and porewater and seawater nutrient contents.
+In addition, we explored relationships with organic matter, particle size distribution, and bulk density.
 As explained above, all these variables may be expected to influence the magnitude of denitrification.